louisjham/villager-ai-hexstrike-integration/README.md

 **Villager AI** and **HexStrike** are both powerful cybersecurity tools that work under the control of your AI model (like Cursor).
 Your AI can intelligently choose between them based on task complexity: **HexStrike** for fast, direct tool execution (quick tests, single commands, immediate results) and **Villager AI** for complex, orchestrated operations using its own framework and uncensored models like DeepSeek.
 This gives you the flexibility to use HexStrike's 150+ tools for rapid testing or Villager's advanced AI orchestration for sophisticated multi-step security assessments.

+By heading over to hexstrikes github repo and following there instructions to set up with your chosen enviroment

 **Key Features:**
 - 🤖 **AI Model Control** - Both tools controlled by your AI (Cursor, etc.)
 - ⚡ **Fast Execution** - HexStrike for quick tests and direct tool access